bcmi/TraMaS-Weak-Shot-Object-Detection/README.md

 Due to randomness (and this code being a refactored version..), the numbers may vary from run to run and slightly differ from the paper's.
 But the difference should be rather limited.
 The example result here gives 58.75% mAP at K=2 which is higher than that in the paper.

 Demo outputs are on [Google Drive](https://drive.google.com/drive/folders/1SrDVRttw6K6xSBJFwu0JnFU6YnEJQaDN?usp=sharing).

+## License
+wsod_transfer inherits the MIT license from maskrcnn-benchmark.
+See [LICENSE](LICENSE) for additional details.